Skip to main content

 Who uses it

 Form I-864A is intended for a household member who agrees to financially assist a sponsor in supporting an applicant, the sponsored immigrant.
-The household member must be at least 18 years old and related to the sponsor by birth, marriage, or adoption.
-They must have lived with the sponsor for the last 6 months or be listed as a dependent on the sponsor's most recent federal tax return.
-Each household member must complete a separate Form I-864A, which must be submitted with Form I-864.
-This form is used to demonstrate that the household member meets eligibility requirements to assist the sponsor in supporting the immigrant until the obligation terminates.
+The household member must be at least 18 years old and can be the sponsor's spouse, a relative living with the sponsor, or a dependent claimed on the sponsor's tax return.
+This form is a legally binding contract where the household member promises to make their income and/or assets available to help the sponsor meet the financial support obligations for the applicant.
+Each household member involved must complete and sign a separate Form I-864A, which must be submitted alongside Form I-864.
+Ensure you submit all evidence requested in these instructions with your contract and review the official instructions to verify you meet the filing requirements for I-864A.

 When it is used